Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-Despite these advantages, however, there are some notable limitations to the NGNMM approach, mostly involving the assumptions necessary for the Ott-Antonsen ansatz \cite{ott2008a}, a key component of the NGNMM derivation.
-Most important from a biophysical standpoint is the assumption of all-to-all connectivity of the neuron population.
+There are also limitations to the NGNMM approach, mostly involving the assumptions needed for the Ott--Antonsen ansatz \cite{ott2008a}, a key component of the NGNMM derivation.
+Most consequential from a biophysical standpoint is the assumption of all-to-all connectivity of the neuron population.
 This is approximately correct in deep regions (e.g., hippocampus, entorhinal cortex) that have significant within-region collaterals \cite{chen2022}.
-Immediate neighbors of these regions tend to have fewer collaterals, however, like the thalamostriatal connection patterns \cite{ding2010}.
-The assumption of full connectivity becomes obviously false in the cortex \cite{pathak2024}, which typically has very sparse connectivity (on the order of 1-5\% of all possible connections; Fig. \ref{fig:4}d).
-Accounting for sparsity in NGNMMs is, therefore, a key problem that must be solved for them to be generalizable in new contexts.
+Immediate neighbors of these regions tend to have fewer collaterals, however, as in the thalamostriatal connection patterns \cite{ding2010}.
+The assumption of full connectivity becomes obviously false in the cortex \cite{pathak2024}, which typically has very sparse connectivity (on the order of 1--5\% of all possible connections; Fig.~\ref{fig:4}d).
+Accounting for sparsity in NGNMMs is therefore a problem that must be solved for them to be useful in new contexts.